-- In the ArcGIS Online help, see Manage editor settings.
+- In the ArcGIS Online help, see Manage settings for editing.

-You must ensure that tiled services have the
+You must ensure that a tiled service has the

 - In the ArcGIS Enterprise help, see Allow clients to export cache tiles.

-- In the ArcGIS Online help, see Manage hosted vector tile layer settings.
+- In the ArcGIS Online help, see Manage hosted tile layers.